Fanouropita: Description

 Fanouropita is usually 25-30 cm diameter.
 It is puffy, oily, aromatic, and sometimes powdered with sifted white sugar.

 Ingredients

 Fanouropita traditionally consists of seven, nine, or eleven ingredients, the number varying by region.
 In its simplest version, propitiation has only seven ingredients.
 The essential, most common ingredients are: flour, vegetable oil, sugar, orange juice, baking powder, nuts, and raisins.
 Other ingredients may include cinnamon, cloves, soda, and water.

-Preparation

-Solid and liquid ingredients are mixed separately from one another.
-Afterwards, the two mixes are combined in a round baking pan, which goes into the oven at about 170-180°C for about an hour.
-Once out of the oven it is left to cool down and then powdered with sifted sugar.

 Tradition

 Fanouropita is blessed in church and its pieces are offered to people.
-According to tradition, it is offered for the forgiveness of the Saint Fanourios' mother, a sinful woman who was cruel towards the poor.
+According to tradition, it is offered for the forgiveness of Saint Fanourios' mother, a sinful woman who was cruel towards the poor.

 In popular culture

 In various areas of Greece and Cyprus, the tradition is followed by Orthodox Christians asking Saint Fanourios to "reveal" a job to the unemployed, to salvage an item that was lost, or to give health and find a groom for unmarried girls.